-It will give value, greater value, to the work of Victoria Police members 24/7, who are making more arrests than ever before, with more charges for offences than ever before.
+It will give greater value to the work of Victoria Police members 24/7, who are making more arrests than ever before, with more charges for offences than ever before.

-Can I say also, as I conclude on these matters, that there has been support here from Victoria Police and the acting chief commissioner, who said the bail overhaul, he was confident, would 'break the culture of hardcore youth offending'.
+Can I say also, as I conclude on these matters, that there has been support here from Victoria Police and the acting chief commissioner, who said he was confident the bail overhaul would 'break the culture of hardcore youth offending'.
 Repeat offenders are not out of the justice system when they continue to offend and reoffend.
 I also note some comments from advocates and the commissioner for young people, who said that Victorians deserve to feel safe.
-Well, I go much further than that: not only do Victorians deserve to feel safe, they
+Well, I will go much further than that: not only do Victorians deserve to feel safe, they need to be safe.
+These bail laws and reforms will go a very long way to making sure Victorians are safe.